-If you can't find the information you need within our website or this list of common questions, please e-mail an admissions advisor at MilitaryAdmissions@nu.edu.
+If you can't find the information you need within our website or this list of common questions, please contact a dedicated military admissions advisor at 855-355-6288 or MilitaryAdmissions@nu.edu.

 Q: Can I enroll in courses at any time?

 A: Yes, National University has an regular enrollment cycles, and students can begin taking classes at the beginning of any month, year round for your convenience.